-The length and content of these intervals can be varied, meaning you can achieve a variety of goals within your session.
+The length and content of your intervals can be varied, meaning you can achieve a variety of goals within your interval training session.

 Interval training is all to do with the body's two energy-producing systems: aerobic and anaerobic.
 This is the science bit (but don't worry, we won't make it too complicated!)